sigmaSd/HijriDate-rs/README.md

 [Documentation](https://docs.rs/hijri_date/)

-Convert between hijri and gregorian date.
+Convert between hijri and gregorian date. (with wasm target)

  The algorithm used to convert between dates is limited to: